mroth/flickr-socialvenn/README.md

 A quick hack to generate a weighted contact intersection venn diagram for a Flickr user and their closest neighbors.
 It was used for research purposes to see how socially interconnected a specific Flickr members is (e.g. do they have any marked contacts with whom they have high social network overlap).
 Warning: this can be REALLY SLOW to run for highly-connected Flickr members.

+You will need to put your own API key/secret into the variables of the file.

 Usage:
 `python flickrsocialvenn.py -u username`